16 July 1984.

 Girls become lovers who turn into mothers

-words that ring true for all of us. i pray & hope that when i am on death's bed, my angels will shower compassion as they watch over me.
+So mothers, be good to your daughters too."words that ring true for all of us. i pray & hope that when i am on death's bed, my angels will shower compassion as they watch over me.